kdunee/intentguard/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/intentguard)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/intentguard)

 IntentGuard is a Python library for verifying code properties using natural language assertions.
 It integrates with testing frameworks like pytest and unittest, allowing you to express complex code expectations in plain English within your existing test suites.

+> [!IMPORTANT]
+> IntentGuard has been updated with a new model, `IntentGuard-1-qwen2.5-coder-1.5b`, which delivers improved performance with higher precision (92.3% vs 91.0%) while maintaining excellent overall accuracy.
+Upgrade to the latest version to benefit from these improvements!

 ## Why IntentGuard?